E-commerce in China

 - Consumers are likely to be more familiar and comfortable with local platforms.

-- These also provide easy payment methods and a user friendly environment.
-Alipay and WeChat Pay are Chinese market leaders in online payments.
+- These also provide easy payment methods and a user friendly environment. and WeChat are Chinese market leaders in online payments.

 - You are more likely to gain brand recognition with your own shop on a trusted platform than if you start an independent online shop for the Chinese market.